gevogler/gevogler.github.io/aboutme.md

 subtitle: A brief personal description
 ---

-My name is Ferran Aran, I am from Lleida and I love learning new skills.
-Have a look at my background below!
+My name is Georgina Vogler, I'm from Barcelona but I'm currently living in Bilbao.
+I have experience in the scientific and technological field and I am motivated to continue developing my knowledge in these fields.
+Check out my journey below!

 ### Education

-- Computer science degree at UdL (2019 - 2022)
+- Physics degree at Universitat Autònoma de Barcelona (2019 - 2024)
+- Erasmus+ Bachelor of Science (Physics) at Universität Heidelberg, Germany (2022-2023)
-- Master in computer science at UdL (2022 - 2024)
+- Master in Health Data Science at Universitat Rovira i Virgili (2024 - now)
-- PhD in RL applied to energy (2024 - present)

 ### Experience

-- Research assistant on MILP at UdL (2022 - 2023)
-- R&D as Data Scientist at GFT Technologies (2023 - present)
+- Medical Physics Internship at Hospital del Mar, Barcelona (02/2024 - 07/2024)